Cart 0

 FEARLESS ART giving back to the community one project at a time.

-Lisa Conlin has been a director, choreographer, teacher, dancer, actress, model, and performer for over thirty years.
+Lisa Conlin has been a director, choreographer, teacher, dancer, actress, model, and performer for over forty years.
 She trained at the Royal Winnipeg Ballet of Canada, New York, Chicago, Minneapolis, and received a dance scholarship to Los Angeles, CA. She danced professionally with Ballet of the Dolls Dance Theater Company, Sweet Feet Tap Company, Keane Sense of Rhythm Tap Company, Continental Classical Ballet Company, and OFF-LEASH AREA Dance Theater Company.
 She has been cast in regional and national commercials, videos, musicals, print, and runway shows, and touring shows to Paul Taylor Dance Studio, NYC, NY, and Macy’s Calvin Klein Tour Show throughout the Midwest.
+She was the Co-Artistic Director of LiRa Dance Theatre Company with partner Raena Rasmussen for twelve years, choreographying over a hundred original works on the dance company.
+LiRa Dance Theatre Company was awarded Best Show for their Us show in 2025.
+Lisa has been teaching and judging dance in the Midwest for over forty years creating four full length Christmas shows, recital pieces, company pieces, competition group and solo pieces.
+She is also a Good Night Theatre Collective member serving as choreographer, dancer, actress, singer, and dance captain.
+She is also the manager of the healing arts program of Move to Heal under the Solace nonprofit organization teaching yoga, dance, and dance expression to children, teens, and adults and directing and choreographing for the Move to Heal Dance Collective.

-Choreographically, Conlin has recently been awarded the South Dakota Arts Council Artist Fellowship award 2021-22, a Run Project Grant through Embrace Church, Sioux Falls Stage Best Dance Show for 2021-22, a recipient of the Live Music for Dance Minnesota Grant Program, voted Outstanding, Encore, and Most Original Choreography at Midwest Dance Competitions, choreographed four full-length shows, and curated RENOVATE-A Choreographer’s Evening.
+Lisa is the Artistic Director of Conlin Choreography.
+She was recently awarded the 2025 Embe Performing & Visual Arts Award for her community involvement in the Performing Arts.
+She has also been awarded Best Chorography for The Good Night Theatre Collective A Christmas Story, Best Show for her oringal full length show, Blue Heaven, and a Special distintiction award for the Rise Up Artist Mentorship Program she co-founded with Maddie Titze.
+She has also been awarded the South Dakota Arts Council Artist Fellowship award 2021-22, a Run Project Grant through Embrace Church, a recipient of the Live Music for Dance Minnesota Grant Program, voted Outstanding, Encore, and Most Original Choreography at Midwest Dance Competitions, choreographed seven full-length shows, and curated RENOVATE-A Choreographer’s Evening.
 She is also certified in yoga, barre, and pilates.
 Lisa's passion is creating artistic connections with her students and collaborating with community organizations to give back to her community and beyond.
 She loves watching her students grow and shine their bright lights for all to see.
 She thanks her dance teacher Judy Rae Smith for giving her the gift of "loving dance" when she was four years old.

 Photo Credit: Julia Kasischke